astronomer/docs/astro/runtime-version-lifecycle-policy.md

 Astronomer is aware of the **Security Scan** results that are provided by [Project Quay](https://www.projectquay.io/) for each Astro Runtime image and are publicly available on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).

-Astronomer monitors these results regularly to determine if any of the vulnerabilities identified pose a risk to organizations using Astro Runtime.
-If a vulnerability with a high risk of exploitability is identified, Astronomer works with vendors to correct it and incorporate a fix into stable and LTS releases of Astro Runtime in accordance to our security policy.
+Astronomer monitors the security scan results regularly to determine if any of the vulnerabilities pose a risk to organizations using Astro Runtime.
+Most commonly, vulnerabilities found in Astro Runtime are rooted in third-party packages that are installed in Astro Runtime but are not maintained by Astronomer.
+When a vulnerability is determined to have a high exploitability risk, Astronomer works with vendors to correct it and incorporate a fix into stable and LTS releases of Astro Runtime.

 If there is a critical vulnerability in the Security Scan results that causes concern for your organization, contact [Astronomer Support](https://support.astronomer.io/).